Search

 Breaking Through Barriers is the re-entry program of the Oakland Private Industry Council.
 We understand the challenges returning citizens face when they come home and want to work with you and your parole officer or any other accountability entities to support your successful transition home.
 Experience has taught us that gainful, steady employment, skills training, and stable housing are pillars to successful re-entry.

-Impact
+Making an Impact

 0 M

-the number of jobs lost in California due to the COVID-19 pandemic, with job losses concentrated among lower wage earners
+The number of jobs lost in California due to the COVID-19 pandemic, with job losses concentrated among lower wage earners

 0 %